sinamics/ztnet/docs/ztnet/docs/Showcase/images.md

 ---

 # Images
-Discover the functionality and design of the ZTNet application through this curated collection of images, providing a comprehensive visual guide to its features and user experience.
+Discover the functionality and design of the ZTNet application through this collection of images, providing a comprehensive visual guide to its features and user experience.

 ### Organization Layout
 ![Networks](../../../images/showcase/organization_layout.jpg)